Body

 What Contributors Need to Provide

-Contributors will be invited to complete their portion of the FAFSA form by entering their name, date of birth, Social Security Number, and email address.
-They will need to provide personal and financial information and must consent and sign the FAFSA form.
-Contributors have 45 days to complete their section after receiving the email invitation.
-If the contributor does not complete their section of the FAFSA within those 45 days, the FAFSA will be deleted from the Federal Student Aid website.
+Contributors will be invited to complete their portion of the FAFSA form via email notification.
+They will need to provide personal and financial information and must consent and electronically sign the FAFSA form.

 FSA ID Requirement